What is it?

 This printing process produces highly resilient, long lasting labels, which are often used for machine fascias, industrial equipment or general outdoor usage.

-• Offers a wide choice of materials (substrates)
+• You can print onto a wide choice of materials (substrates)

-• Best suited to medium to high volumes
+• This process is best suited to medium to high volumes

 Our highly experienced team of screen printers control all stages of the screen printing process to ensure all labels produced are of exceptionally high quality.

 • Svecia Printmaster with UV/combi dryer – up to 889 x 1245mm

 • Zund G3 L-2500 Flat cutting table with optical registration

 • Excalibur, wall mounted cutting table